praisedpern/good-news-backend/README.md

 To see all available endpoints, send a GET request to /api once the server is running.

-This APi is hosted at https://very-good-news.herokuapp.com
+This API is hosted at https://very-good-news.herokuapp.com